Best Great Dane Harness – An Introduction

 TrueLove Dog Harness

 Definitely one of the cutest large breed harnesses we’ve seen.
-We had to feature the orange one because it’s just so gorgeous.
+We’ve featured this harness a few times and it’s great for smaller breeds (it’s top of our list for Jack Russels).
+But what’s it like for a large breed?
+Well, to begin, we had to feature the orange one because it’s just so gorgeous.
 Another great example of a no-pull harness with rings both front and back.
 A D-ring is located on the dog’s back and webbing with O-ring on the dog’s chest.
 This means leads such as the Halti can be attached for better control and training.

 The design includes Nylon webbing with 3M Reflective material for night time visibility.
 There’s also a handle for holding, guiding or looping a seat belt.